awsdocs/amazon-connect-user-guide/doc_source/real-time-metrics-reports.md

 + **Avg interaction and hold time**—Average amount of time, in seconds, that contacts in the queue spent interacting with agents and on hold\.
 This is the same as **Avg hold time** plus **Avg interaction time**\.
 + **Transferred in**—Number of contacts transferred in to the queue during the time range\.
 + **Transferred out**—Number of contacts transferred out from the queue during the time range\.
++ **Transferred in from queue**—Number of contacts transferred into this queue from another queue during a customer queue flow\.
++ **Transferred out from queue**—Number of contacts transferred out of this queue to another queue during a customer queue flow\.

 ### Metrics Available in Agents Reports<a name="real-time-agent-report-metrics"></a>